Start installing modules

 The Puppet Forge is a repository for modules created by Puppet and the Puppet community.
 It contains thousands of modules submitted by users and Puppet developers for you to use.
 In addition, PE customers can take advantage of supported modules, which are designed to make common services easier and are tested and maintained by Puppet.

-modules for Windows, you'll learn more about modules, including how to write
+Windows, you learn more about modules, including how to write your own.

 The process for installing a module is the same on both Windows and *nix operating systems.

-These instructions assume you have installed a monolithic PE deployment, and installed at least one Windows agent node.
+These instructions assume you've installed PE and at least one Windows agent node.

 Step 1: Create the modules directory

 etc/puppetlabs/code/environments/production/modules.
 This includes modules